UBC-MDS/safe_vancity/doc/reflection-milestone4.md

 1. An interactive map of `Crime Density by Neighbourhood, Crime Type, and  Month`;

-2. An interactive bar chart of `Total Reported Cases by Neighbourhood and Crime Type`;
+2. An interactive bar chart of `Total Reported Cases by Neighbourhood, Crime Type, and Crime Category`;

 3. An interactive bar chart of `Total Reported Cases per Crime Category by Weekday and neighbourhood`;

+4. Vancouver-wide summary statistics: `Total Crimes`, `Total Property Crimes`, `Total Violent Crimes`, and `Total Vehical Collision`.

+Kindly note that is a parallel version of this dashboard implemented in `R` [here](https://safevancity-r.herokuapp.com/), with almost-similar outlook and functionality.

 ## 2. What we decided not to implement